DSMan195276/fircd/README.md

 file-system, and thus you must have a POSIX compliant machine to compile and run fircd.

-fircd depends on libconfuse, and that must be installed before compiling fircd.

 A simple compile and install can be done like this:
 ```
 make